linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ## ECC

-The NPCM8XX has an cadence memory contreoller.
+The NPCM8XX has an cadence memory controller.

 ### Linux Test